nap2000/docs/manage_campaigns.rst

 *  Enter a name for the campaign
 *  Enter a "Subject" to be included with each email sent
 *  Enter the "content" of the email
+*  Optionally select the checkbox to allow multiple submissions from each email

 Layout your email content as you want it to appear to the recipient using multiple lines.
 The following special terms can be used: